Last updated on February 20th, 2025 at 11:44 am

-In this article, I will present not only the theoretical aspect of assessment but will also embed my 15 years of valuable practical experience in it.
+In this article, I will present not only the theoretical aspect of assessment but will also share my 20 years of valuable practical experience in it.
 So without delay let’s get started.

 Any medical assessment involves a series of interrelated steps that help a physiotherapist for clinical decision making and to set a goal for treatment.

 Before we come to the actual point, let me give you an overview of the assessment procedure.
-Orthopaedic assessment involves the collection of data through interviews and case-specific tests and maneuvers.
+Orthopaedic assessment involves the collection of data through interviews and case-specific tests and manoeuvres.

-1. Collection of data like: Name, Age, Sex, Address, Occupation.
+- Collection of data like: Name, Age, Sex, Address, and Occupation.

 Based on these steps I have made a sample orthopaedic assessment sheet for a physiotherapist that you may download for your future reference.